kosshi-net/scuep/README.md

 ### File marks
 Marking files allows you to perform operations on a subset of the current playlist.
 See controls and commands below.

+Marks are saved to `~./config/scuep/marks` to allow the player to remember them over restarts.

 ### General controls
 Please suggest improvements!